Yoneda's lemma for internal higher categories: -categories

 \begin{lemma} Let $S$ be a saturated class of maps in $\BB$ that contains the maps $s^0\colon\Delta^1\otimes C\to C$ for every $C\in\Simp\BB$.
 Then $S$ contains the projection $\Delta^n\otimes A\to A$ for every $n\geq 0$ and every $A\in \BB$. \end{lemma} \begin{proof} We will use induction on $n$, the case $n=1$ being true by assumption.
 Let us therefore assume that for an arbitrary integer $n\geq 1$ the projection $s^0\colon\Delta^n\otimes A\to A$ is contained in $S$.
 Then the composition $(\Delta^1\times\Delta^n)\otimes A\to \Delta^n\otimes A\to A$ in which the first map is induced by $s^0\colon\Delta^1\to\Delta^0$ is contained in $S$ as well.
 Let $\alpha\colon \Delta^{n+1}\to \Delta^1\times\Delta^n$ be the map that is defined by $\alpha(0)=(0,0)$ and $\alpha(k)=(1,k-1)$ for all $1\leq k\leq n+1$, and let $\beta\colon \Delta^1\times\Delta^n\to \Delta^{n+1}$ be defined by $\beta(0,k)=0$ and $\beta(1,k)=k+1$ for all $0\leq k\leq n$.
 Then the composition $\beta\alpha$ is equivalent to the identity on $\Delta^{n+1}$, and we therefore obtain a retract diagram

 which shows that the map $\Delta^{n+1}\otimes A\to A$ is contained in $S$ as well. \end{proof}

-\begin{proposition} For any simplicial object $C\in \Simp\BB$, the following are equivalent: \begin{enumerate} \item $C$ is contained in the essential image of the diagonal functor $\iota\colon \BB\into\Simp\BB$. \item $C$ is internally local with respect to the map $s^0\colon\Delta^1\to\Delta^0$. \end{enumerate} \end{proposition} \begin{proof} If $C$ is internally local with respect to $s^0\colon\Delta^1\to\Delta^0$, then lemma~\ref{lem:iteratedLocalisationGenerators} and proposition~\ref{prop:simplicialPowering} imply that the simplicial maps $C_0\to C_n$ are equivalences in $\BB$ for all $n\geq 0$, which implies that $C$ is a constant simplicial object and therefore in the essential image of the diagonal functor.
+\begin{proposition} For any simplicial object $C\in \Simp\BB$, the following are equivalent: \begin{enumerate} \item $C$ is contained in the essential image of the diagonal functor $\iota\colon \BB\into\Simp\BB$. \item $C$ is internally local with respect to the map $s^0\colon\Delta^1\to\Delta^0$. \end{enumerate} \end{proposition} \begin{proof} If $C$ is internally local with respect to $s^0\colon\Delta^1\to\Delta^0$, then Lemma~\ref{lem:iteratedLocalisationGenerators} and Proposition~\ref{prop:simplicialPowering} imply that the simplicial maps $C_0\to C_n$ are equivalences in $\BB$ for all $n\geq 0$, which implies that $C$ is a constant simplicial object and therefore in the essential image of the diagonal functor.
 Conversely, let $A\in\BB$ be an arbitrary object.
 By making use of the adjunction $\colim_{\Delta^{\op}}\dashv \iota$ and the fact that the functor $\colim_{\Delta^{\op}}$ commutes with finite products as $\Delta^{\op}$ is a sifted category, the object $\iota(A)$ is internally local to $s^0$ whenever $A$ is internally local to $\colim_{\Delta^{\op}}(s^0)\colon \colim_{\Delta^{\op}}\Delta^1\to \colim_{\Delta^{\op}}\Delta^0$ in $\BB$.
 Since the colimit of a representable presheaf on a small $\infty$-category is always the final object $1\in\SS$, the latter map must be an equivalence, hence the result follows. \end{proof}

-\begin{definition} A simplicial object in $\BB$ is said to be a \emph{groupoid} in $\BB$ if it satisfies the equivalent conditions from proposition~\ref{prop:characterizationGroupoids}.
-We denote by $\Grpd(\BB)\into\Simp\BB$ the full subcategory spanned by the groupoids in $\BB$. \end{definition}
+\begin{definition} A simplicial object in $\BB$ is said to be a \emph{$\BB$-groupoid} if it satisfies the equivalent conditions from Proposition~\ref{prop:characterisationGroupoids}.
+We denote by $\Grpd(\BB)\into\Simp\BB$ the full subcategory spanned by the $\BB$-groupoids. \end{definition}